 Cavalese – Alpe Cermis is a ski area in northern Italy’s Trentino region.
 It offers a mix of wide, easy slopes and some challenging runs, including long downhill pistes from …

-Entracque is a ski area in northern Italy’s Piedmont region, located near the French border.
-It offers a small network of gentle and intermediate slopes, with some steeper runs for …
+Prali is a ski resort in northern Italy’s Piedmont region.
+It offers a small network of mostly easy and intermediate slopes, with some steeper runs for more confident skiers.
+The …